carrot/ash-github/README.md

-# Ash Github Tools
+# Ash-Github

-Ash-Ghtools is an [Ash](https://github.com/BrandonRomano/ash) module that contains collection of utility scripts that help automate using Github.
+Ash-Github is an [Ash](https://github.com/BrandonRomano/ash) module that contains collection of utility scripts that help automate using Github.

 Currently there's only support for bulk creating labels from config files, but this repository is generically named in hopes that it will be expanded upon in the future.